 • Put grain and appropriate amount of water in pot

-• Put pot on burner on high, with lid on
+• Put pot on burner on high, with a lid on

 • When pot boils, turn to just above the lowest setting, so it still simmers, and start timing